BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

-Leverage ratio: Meaning, Formula and How to Calculate
+What is Leverage Ratio – Meaning, Examples and How to Calculate

 Leverage ratio

-Have you ever wondered how companies manage to expand or make investments even if they don't have much cash on hand?
-This happens due to something called leverage, which, in simpler terms, means borrowing money to seek to grow faster.
-Understanding leverage ratio can help you make better investment decisions.
-But what is leverage ratio and why is it important?
-Let's take a closer look at this interesting financial concept.
+Have you ever wondered how companies manage to expand or make new investments even if they don’t have much cash available?
+This is often possible because of something called leverage, which, in simple terms, means borrowing money to try to grow faster.
+Understanding the leverage ratio can help you make better investment decisions.
+But what is leverage ratio, and why is it important?
+Let’s take a closer look at this key financial concept.

 Table of contents

 A leverage ratio is a simple financial measure that shows how much a company borrows compared to its own money (equity).
-Leverage ratio indicates how much of the company's money comes from debt, like loans, and how much comes from its own funds, like profits or shareholder investments.
+It indicates how much of the company’s funding comes from debt, such as loans, and how much comes from its own resources, such as profits or shareholder investments.

-• High leverage ratio: More borrowing, higher risk.
+• High leverage ratio: More borrowing, higher financial risk

-Knowing the meaning of leverage ratio can help investors understand how risky a company could be to invest in.
+Understanding the meaning of a leverage ratio helps investors assess how risky a company might be to invest in.

 Read Also: How arbitrage funds leverage market volatility